sjtug/SJTUThesis/README_en-US.md

 This sample template is a full implementation of SJTUThesis document class which is an *unofficial* LaTeX class for preparing degree theses or course papers at Shanghai Jiao Tong University.

-Please note that `sjtuthesis` supports XeTeX engine, `sjtuthesis` only allows UTF-8 character encoding.
+Please note that `sjtuthesis` supports both XeTeX and LuaTeX engine, `sjtuthesis` only allows UTF-8 character encoding.

 ## Obtain Template